philbertshea/tp/docs/DeveloperGuide.md

 ### Ensuring readable non-alphanumerical characters.

-This pertains to the `NAME`, `FACULTY`, and `REMARK` of a contact.
+1. This pertains to the `NAME`, `FACULTY`, and `REMARK` of a contact.
-To allow for overzealous input validation, the application allows for most unicode characters to be provided.
-As such, one can have names such as `恵凛`, `まさひろ`, or even `Nguyễn Thị Minh Hằng`.
-However, due to the extensive nature of such characters, we have not properly ensured that all characters can be displayed by the UI, and may appear as `▯` instead.
-Considering the fact that this application is targeted for English typists, we strongly recommend only alphanumerical characters be provided to the application instead.
+   * To allow for overzealous input validation, the application allows for most unicode characters to be provided.
+   * As such, one can have names such as `恵凛`, `まさひろ`, or even `Nguyễn Thị Minh Hằng`.
+   * However, due to the extensive nature of such characters, we have not properly ensured that all characters can be displayed by the UI, and may appear as `▯` instead.
+   * Considering the fact that this application is targeted for English typists, we strongly recommend only alphanumerical characters be provided to the application instead.

+1. Bulk marking of attendance for several weeks, or for all students, at one go.
+    * We understand that some users may want to mark attendance for several weeks, or for all students, using one command.
+    * Currently, our MarkAttendanceCommand only supports marking attendance for one week at a time, on multiple students given a range of indexes, or a range of tutorial groups.
+    * We will consider extending support for marking attendance over a range of weeks, as well as marking attendance for all students in the list, in the future.

+1. Matching of attendance records to an existing tutorial group.
+    * We understand that when a student gets newly added to some existing tutorial group, OR the tutorial group of an existing student gets edited to some existing tutorial group, it will only make sense that the weeks of "No Tutorial" from this existing tutorial group get copied over to the attendance list of the new student.
+    * For instance, if a student is transferred from `T01` (with all weeks having tutorial) to `T02` (with week 7 having no tutorial, due to a public holiday), then the attendance status for week 7 should be set to "No Tutorial", consistent with other students in tutorial group `T02`.
+    * Similarly, if a new student is added to `T02`, his attendance status for week 7 should be set to "No Tutorial" by default, consistent with other students in tutorial group `T02`.
+    * We will consider extending support for cross-checking a student's new tutorial group, against the attendance lists of other students from the same tutorial group, such as to match the weeks of "No Tutorial" with the new tutorial group, in the future.

 ## **Appendix: Effort**